darwinist-io/darwinist-io.github.io/_docs/Structured training & certification pathway for AI‑enabled imaging teams (UK context 2025).md

 ---
 layout: document
 title: "Structured Training & Certification Pathway for AI-Enabled Imaging Teams"
-subtitle: "UK Context 2025 - Comprehensive Framework for Radiologists and Radiographers"
+subtitle: "AI Training Framework for Radiologists and Radiographers"
 date: 2025-05-27
 author: "Darwinist Team"
 tags: ["Medical AI", "Radiology Training", "Healthcare Certification", "Clinical AI Safety", "NHS", "Medical Imaging", "Professional Development"]
-excerpt: "Toronto-based healthcare technology company specializing in FHIR standards and interoperability solutions, offering enterprise-grade platforms for digital transformation including HAPI FHIR, Clinical Quality Intelligence Suite, and Master Data Management for healthcare organizations worldwide."
+excerpt: "A comprehensive framework for training and certifying AI-enabled imaging teams in the UK healthcare context.
+This pathway ensures radiologists and radiographers are equipped with the skills, knowledge, and governance mechanisms to safely integrate AI into medical imaging while maintaining patient safety and professional accountability."
 ---

 ## **Executive Summary**